 Well, it was designed for the mechanical typewriter of the late 19th century.
-The considerations Mr. Sholes had to make are simply no longer necessary or valid.
+The considerations Mr. Sholes had to make are simply no longer necessary or valid today.

 Neighbouring levers of the typewriter were prone to jam, that's why Sholes moved frequent character pairs away from each other.
 We still have the obsolate horizontal staggering on common keyboards for the same reason (because of the levers), but when did you see a lever last time in a keyboard?
 There are none.
 There were never any levers in computer keyboards I guess.

-So the main idea behind the arrangement of characters lost its cause decades ago.
+So the main idea behind the arrangement of characters lost its reason of justification decades ago.
 The very problem QWERTY was meant to solve doesn't exist anymore.

 On the other hand we have problems and development goals which would need to be addressed: speed, finger travel, ergonomy etc.

 Of course it depends on your language and the national variant you use.
 I made a simulation with the QWERTZ layout, a large Hungarian corpus and my Golem evolution model, and the performance of QWERTY was good for the top 1.82%.

 Wait, what?!
 QWERTY is in the top 2%?
 That's not bad at all.
 It beats 98.2% of all the layouts.

 Right.
 But imagine how many potential layouts there are.
 I optimized for 38 chars on the base layer.
 The number of possible layouts is 38 factorial, which equals to 5,23*10^44.
 1.82% of this is 5.13*10^42.
 That's how many layouts are better than QWERTZ.

 5 130 000 000 000 000 000 000 000 000 000 000 000 000 000